NelsonZeng25/TierList/README.md

 ## Website
 Click on this link: [https://tierlist-57d59.web.app](https://tierlist-57d59.web.app)

+**NOT MOBILE FRIENDLY**

 **STILL A WORK IN PROGRESS**

 ## Cors Error / Quota exceeded Error / Why are things not loading?
-Since I'm using the free version of for the Firebase Cloud Functions, it limits the number of API calls per 100 seconds.
+Since I'm using the free version of the Firebase Cloud Functions, it limits the number of API calls per 100 seconds.
 So, if you use the functionalities of the website really quickly (e.g. switching pages quickly, liking and unliking rapidly), it will stop the API call.
 There will be stuff that won't load on the page and the console will show you (client side) a Cors Error.
 It is not a Cors Error, it is a Quota Exceeded Error but the console will show a Cors Error for some reason.

 If you run into this problem, you simply need to wait a little bit before continuing to use the website since it only checks the quota every 100 seconds.